MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/create-update-multiple.md

 # Sample: Use CreateMultiple and UpdateMultiple

-This sample shows how to perform bulk create and update operations using several different approaches including the use of [CreateMultipleRequest](/dotnet/api/microsoft.xrm.sdk.messages.createmultiplerequest) and [UpdateMultipleRequest](/dotnet/api/microsoft.xrm.sdk.messages.updatemultiplerequest).
-These messages are optimized to provide the most performant way to create or update records with Dataverse.
+This sample shows how to perform bulk create and update operations using several different approaches including the use of [CreateMultipleRequest](xref:Microsoft.Xrm.Sdk.Messages.CreateMultipleRequest) and [UpdateMultipleRequest](xref:Microsoft.Xrm.Sdk.Messages.UpdateMultipleRequest) classes.
+The messages for these request classes are optimized to provide the most performant way to create or update records with Dataverse.

-This sample is a Visual Studio .NET 6.0 solution that contains 4 different projects that perform the same operations in different ways so that you can compare the performance of each method.
+This sample is a Visual Studio .NET 6.0 solution that contains five different projects that perform the same operations in different ways so that you can compare the performance of each method.

-You can download the sample from [here](https://github.com/microsoft/PowerApps-Samples/tree/master/dataverse/orgsvc/C%23-NETCore/CreateUpdateMultiple).
+You can download the sample from [here](https://github.com/microsoft/PowerApps-Samples/tree/master/dataverse/orgsvc/C%23-NETCore/xMultipleSamples).

 [!INCLUDE[cc-terminology](../../includes/cc-terminology.md)]